The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Commitments that are called up but unpaid where the number of single name exposures exceeds 15.

-In this case, the capital requirement for counterparty default risk is calculated as the loss in basic own funds which would result from an instantaneous decrease in the value of type 2 exposures.281
+In this case, the capital requirement for counterparty default risk is calculated as the loss in BOF that would result from an instantaneous decrease in the value of type 2 exposures.500

 Generally, intangible assets are valued at zero in the Solvency II balance sheet.

-However, an intangible asset, other than goodwill (which is always valued at zero), can be ascribed a value (based on quoted market prices in active markets) if it can be sold separately and the undertaking can demonstrate that there is a value for the same or similar assets that has been derived in accordance with Article 10(2) of the Level 2 Delegated Regulation.
-Accordingly, Article 201 of the Level 2 Delegated Regulation sets out a capital charge in respect of the amount of intangible assets valued in accordance with Article 12 of the Level 2 Delegated Regulation.
+However, an intangible asset, other than goodwill (which is always valued at zero), can be ascribed a value (based on quoted market prices in active markets) if it can be sold separately and the undertaking can demonstrate that there is a value for the same or similar assets that has been derived in accordance with the Level 2 Delegated Regulation.501 Accordingly, the Level 2 Delegated Regulation sets out a capital charge in respect of the amount of intangible assets.502

-Article 101(4) of the Solvency II Directive requires the SCR (calculated under either the standard formula or using an internal model) to cover operational risk to the extent not already reflected in the other risk modules.
-Article 204 of the Level 2 Delegated Regulation caps the capital requirement for operational risk at 30% of the Basic SCR (other than in respect of unit-linked business).
+The Solvency II Directive503 requires the SCR (calculated under either the standard formula or using an IM) to cover operational risk to the extent not already reflected in the other risk modules.
+The capital requirement for operational risk is capped at 30% of the basic SCR (other than in respect of unit-linked business).504

-Article 204 of the Level 2 Delegated Regulation sets out the calculation of the capital requirement for operational risk under the standard formula based on the level of earned premiums over a specified period and the amount of technical provisions (not including the risk margin and without deduction of recoverables from reinsurance contracts and SPVs).
+The Level 2 Delegated Regulation sets out the calculation of the capital requirement for operational risk under the Standard Formula based on the level of earned premiums over a specified period and the amount of technical provisions (not including the risk margin and without deduction of recoverables from reinsurance contracts and SPVs).

-The calculation of the SCR under the standard formula includes an adjustment (where applicable) for the loss-absorbing capacity of technical provisions and deferred taxes.282
+The calculation of the SCR under the Standard Formula includes an adjustment (where applicable) for the loss-absorbing capacity of technical provisions and deferred taxes.505

-The purpose of the adjustment is to reflect the fact that in some circumstances where unexpected losses arise, the undertaking can partially compensate for these through: (i) reducing benefits payable on policies involving future discretionary benefits; and/or (ii) reducing future deferred tax liabilities.283
+The purpose of the adjustment is to reflect the fact that in some circumstances where unexpected losses arise, the undertaking can partially for these through: (i) reducing benefits payable on policies involving future discretionary benefits; and/or (ii) reducing future deferred tax liabilities.506

 The “look-through approach” applies to:

-• Indirect exposures to market risk (including collective investment undertakings and investments packaged as funds).
+• Indirect exposures to market risk (including through collective investment undertakings and investments packaged as funds).

 • Indirect exposures to underwriting risk.